 If using ham hock, add it to the pot now; add garlic powder

 Bring to boil for 10 minutes; if a foam appears, either scrape it off or leave it; (it will dissolve)

-Reduce heat to low, add about 3-4 more cups of water; cover and allow to cook for 1½-2 hours
+Reduce heat to low allow to cook for 1½-2 hours

-Once peas are tender, season with salt, pepper and garlic powder to taste; remove from heat and allow to sit for about 10 minutes; if you want to add okra, do it now: bring the peas back up to a rolling boil, add okra, allow to boil for 2-5 minutes: cover and allow to rest for 15 min
+Once tender, season with salt and pepper to taste; remove from heat and allow to sit for about 10 minutes; If you want to add okra, do it now: bring the pot back up to a rolling boil, add okra, allow to boil for 2-5 minutes: cover and allow to rest for 15 min

 Serve with cornbread and sliced tomatoes

 You can substitute chicken or vegetable broth for water